 No one should ever have to endure sexual harassment; remote workers are no exception.
 Whether you’re confronted with inappropriate comments in an email or asked to provide any uncomfortable services, it’s important to remember that this isn’t acceptable behavior and should be reported immediately.

-If you feel you have been a victim of online sexual harassment, don’t hesitate to contact the Law Office of Jeffrey D. Fulton.
+If you feel you have been a victim of online sexual harassment, don’t hesitate to contact the Fulton Law Corporation.
 Our Sacramento employment lawyer is here for you during this distressing experience.
 Reach out online or by phone for help with your case.
 (916) 993-4900

 Fields Marked With An “*” Are Required